Have you ever wondered how and why crossing the exact same combination of mares and stallions doesn’t result in offspring with the same traits?

 Crossing the same stallion and mare multiple times can get you entirely different resulting offspring in every possible trait depending on the Dominant and Recessive Genotypes.

-The Punnett square is a square diagram that is used to predict the genotypes of a particular cross or breeding experiment.
+The Punnett square (click to read more) is a square diagram that is used to predict the genotypes of a particular cross or breeding experiment.
 Genotypes are the genetic constitution of an individual organism.

 It is named after Reginald C. Punnett, who devised the approach.
 The diagram is used by biologists to determine the probability of an offspring having a particular genotype.